slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Whenever people agree with me I always feel I must be wrong."
 -- Oscar Wilde*

+> *"If everybody is thinking alike, then somebody isn’t thinking."
+-- George S. Patton Jr.*

+> *"The more neatly you fit into society, the less free you actually are."
+-- Naval Ravikant*

-> *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*
+> *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.'
+-- Bertrand Russell*

+> *"You can’t reason someone out of a notion that they didn’t reason themselves into."
+-- Kevin Kelly*

 > *"In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule."
 -- Friedrich Nietzsche*

+> *"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
+When you truly think for yourself your conclusions will not be predictable."
+-- Kevin Kelly*

+> *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."
+-- Peter Kaufman*

 > *"And those who were seen dancing were thought to be insane by those who could not hear the music."
 -- Friedrich Nietzsche*